duolingo logo

 Duolingo Free Languages

 All of Duolingo’s languages are available on the free version.
 This includes some unique languages such as Esperanto and even Klingon.
-You can access the entire course, and some language also have additional free features like podcasts.
+You can access the entire course, and some languages also have additional free features like podcasts.
 Another app that offers free access to some languages (mostly endangered languages) is Glossika.
 Both are worth a try!

 Duolingo Review: Getting Started & Features

-Signing up for Duolingo courses is easy and it only takes a couple minutes.
+Signing up for Duolingo courses is easy and it only takes a couple of minutes.
 You just need to set your native language and then choose the language you want to learn.

 This is a screenshot of the Duolingo app.
 It shows the Duolingo languages that are available for English speakers.